iz8dwf/NAMCO_52/README.md

 Pole Position, so in that case, a 0 ohms resistor or jumper must be soldered on CK1 position.
 ONLY solder one jumper either on CK1 OR CK2.

+The MCU can be programmed by connecting the appropriate daughterboard pins to the needed SPI pins.
+I've not added any programming header for laziness/space reasons, see the images.

 WARNING: only tested on Pole Position!!!

 If you want to try this replacement on another game contact me first!

 USE AT YOUR OWN RISK